EconomyLens.com

 Related

-Li said the global economy was “undergoing profound changes” — a thinly veiled reference to swingeing tariffs imposed by US President Donald Trump.
+Li said the global economy was “undergoing profound changes,” a thinly veiled reference to swingeing tariffs imposed by US President Donald Trump.
 “Protectionist measures are significantly increasing and global economic and trade frictions are intensifying,” Li added.
-“The global economy is deeply integrated and no country can grow or prosper alone.”
+He emphasized that “the global economy is deeply integrated and no country can grow or prosper alone.”

 Li’s speech at the WEF gathering sought to portray China as a staunch defender of a rules-based international trading system that is now under attack by the Trump administration.
-His comments echoed remarks Tuesday by President Xi Jinping to Singapore’s Wong during a meeting in Beijing in which he called for the countries to resist a “return to hegemony” and protectionism.
+His comments echoed those made by President Xi Jinping during a meeting in Beijing with Singapore’s Wong, where he called for the countries to resist a “return to hegemony” and protectionism.

-WEF President and CEO Borge Brende told AFP Tuesday it was “too early to say” what impact Trump’s tariff blitz will have on the world economy.
-“The traditional globalisation we saw is now changed into a different system,” he said, warning of a possible “decade of lower growth.”
+WEF President and CEO Borge Brende told AFP on Tuesday that it was “too early to say” what impact Trump’s tariff blitz will have on the world economy.
+“The traditional globalisation we saw is now changed into a different system,” he warned, expressing concerns about a possible “decade of lower growth.”

 © 2024 AFP